SmartThingsCommunity/smartthings-cli/CONTRIBUTING.md

 * Commands should be kebab case.
 The module name is used as the command name and can be placed in a topic by placing it in that topic's directory.
 * Commands should always include a short one-line description that starts with a lowercase letter and does not end with a period.
-A more detailed description can be included after a newline.
-This description can be split across lines but should not include newlines (oclif will wrap it).
+More details can be provided in the epilog if necessary.
 * Flags are also kebab case and should have a short single-character version only if they are expected to be used often.
   * Descriptions of flags should be short, start with a lowercase letter, and include no ending